PRI YON JONI (Musician)

 1.)
 Tell us about yourself and your childhood?

 I was born in Sorsogon, Philippines and when I was 3, my family moved to Detroit.
 I lived in an area near the Polish city of Hamtramck.
 My Polish American friends introduced me to European inspired music which led to building my career in electronic music.
 My dad was a musician.
 He couldn't read notes but could play to anything.
-There were always digital synthesizer keyboards in the house then I meddled with here and there over the years.
+There were always digital synthesizer keyboards in the house when I meddled with here and there over the years.

 2.)
-Tell us a about a challenging time in your life and what lessons you learned from it?
+Tell us about a challenging time in your life and what lessons you learned from it?

 There were many challenges in my life, but I recent one was the process it took me to quit smoking cigarettes.
 I never even realized the effect it had on my life until I experienced the benefits after I quit.
 One of the club owners I still work for now told me, "the only way you can quit is if you really truly want to".
-I promised my girlfriend that by 2014, I would be smoke free.
+I promised my girlfriend that by 2014, I would be smoke-free.
 It was a hard two months towards the end of the year before the new year, attempting to pace down my bad habits.
 Then after the new year, the first month of quitting was the worst.
 There was actually physical symptoms of withdrawal.
 I would be restless and have cold sweats in my sleep.
 I would have dreams of smoking a cigarette.
 My mood that month affected friendships.
 But despite the temptation, I had a clear picture in my head that I truly wanted to be done.
 After five weeks, I truly knew I was done.
 The cold sweats slowly went away.
 My appetite for food started to grow and I actually gained some weight.
-At that time, that was a good thing since I was under weight.
+At that time, that was a good thing since I was underweight.
 The dreams happened less often.
 They still happen today but very seldom.
 A year later, I realized not only did I start to get my health back, but financially the results were unbelievable.
 I realized I was throwing away money at something that had no benefit to my goals, dreams, or career.
 That same year, without realizing as it happened was when I started to build my home studio.
-When I look at the gear and instruments in that room, I can honestly say that was financed by the money that probably would have went to a pack a day.
-Overcoming that challenge changed me mentally, because this was the one of the hardest things I have ever have ever attempted, and I actually got it.
+When I look at the gear and instruments in that room, I can honestly say that was financed by the money that probably would have gone to a pack a day.
+Overcoming that challenge changed me mentally, because this was one of the hardest things I have ever have ever attempted, and I actually got it.
 I used to fancy myself as a go-getter, but I don't think I had real tangible results show until after I overcame that challenge.
 The opportunities that arose and my capability and awareness to grab them became stronger.
 And it seemingly has nothing to do with killing that bad habit, but I feel like it did.